Preparing for WWU – Online Resources & Information

 This training reflects Western’s culture and values, and is part of a national effort across college campuses, aimed to decrease sexual violence and increase safety for all students.
 By learning about this important issue and completing this training you will join over 10,000 Western students who have already completed HAVEN, in supporting WWU’s commitment to creating a safer community.
 Detailed instructions will be provided after enrollment confirmation.

 AlcoholEdu offers an interactive experience addressing choices about drinking, preventing unwanted and unintended experiences, identifying potentially risky situations, and learning skills to have a good time while keeping yourself, your friends and your community safe -- whether you choose to drink or not.
-For more information visit their website.
+For more information visit the Prevention & Wellness Services website.
 This training will be available after class registration and we strongly encourage you to participate and join the majority of current Western students in supporting Western’s commitment to creating a safer community.

 Dean of Student’s Office/Office of Student Life:

 To help you be a good friend, roommate, and classmate, it helps to know how to identify when someone may be in distress.
 College can be a difficult for some.
 Watch for the 30-minute “At-Risk on Campus for Students,” online orientation that will help you recognize when a friend is in distress and how you can help refer classmates to campus resources.
-Information will be sent out 2-3 weeks before the start of the quarter, and more information about suicide prevention at Western can be found at: www.suicideprevention.wwu.edu
+Information will be sent out 2-3 weeks before the start of the quarter.
+For more information, please visit WWU's Suicide Prevention website.

 Student Outreach Services: